vitalets/global-cache/README.md

-# @vitalets/global-storage
+# parallel-storage

-> Optimized key-value storage for sharing data across test workers.
+> Key-value storage for sharing data between parallel workers.

-Share expensive computed values across parallel test workers — and compute each value exactly once.
+With `parallel-storage`, the first worker that requests a value becomes responsible for computing it.
+Others wait until the result is ready — and all workers get the same value.
+The value is cached in memory or on the file system and can be reused by later workers and even across test runs.

+## Features

+* **On-demand execution**: Computes heavy values only when they’re actually required.
+* **Deduplicated**: Ensures each key is computed exactly once.
+* **Worker-safe**: Designed for test environments with parallel execution (e.g. [Playwright](https://playwright.dev/)).

 ## Why use it?

-When running e2e tests in parallel (e.g. Playwright), you might need to:
+When running E2E tests in parallel, you might need to:

 * Authenticate user only once
-* Load a large dataset only once
+* Populate a database only once
-* Generate test state that’s reused across workers
-* Prevent redundant work across test processes

-With `@vitalets/global-storage`, the first worker that requests a key becomes responsible for computing it.
-Others wait until the result is ready — and all workers get the same value.
+* Reuse the state even if worker fails
+* Keep some value persistently to speed up subsequent test runs

-## Features
+## Installation

-* **Lazy computation**: Computes value only before tests that actually require it
-* **Deduplicated**: Ensures each key is computed only once
-* **Worker-safe**: Designed for test environments with parallel execution

 ## Basic Usage (Playwright)

-1. Enable global storage in the Playwright config:
+1. Enable parallel storage in the Playwright config:

     ```ts
     import { defineConfig } from '@playwright/test';
     import { storage } from 'parallel-storage';

     export default defineConfig({
-      globalSetup: storage.setup,        // <-- setup global storage
+      globalSetup: storage.setup,        // <-- setup storage
-      globalTeardown: storage.teardown,  // <-- teardown global storage
+      globalTeardown: storage.teardown,  // <-- teardown storage
       // ...
     });
     ```